 MBK Carbon Diamond #1

-An interesting test flight session today, in very light winds.
-I was a bit concerned that the Tyvek sail covered 100% in poster-paint (!) might be a touch heavy, but the kite climbed willingly in the gusts.
+It was an interesting test flight session today, in very light winds.
+I was a bit concerned that the Tyvek sail covered 100% in poster paint (!) might be a touch heavy, but the kite climbed willingly in the gusts.
 I experimented with the bridle knot positions, to get the trim right.

 But then, this Eddy-style design is being developed to eventually become a commercial kite kit.
 Such a kite needs to be quick to assemble, able to take plenty of rough-and-tumble in the field and above all be a great performer over a wide wind range.

 Up and down, up and down.
-Letting out and pulling in the 100 pound Dacron line.
-All the usual super-light weather antics were employed to try and get some air-time.
-Almost got a photo, but the Diamond didn't want to stay up long enough, unfortunately.
+Letting out and pulling in the 100-pound Dacron line.
+All the usual super-light-weather antics were employed to try and get some air time.
+I almost got a photo, but the diamond didn't want to stay up long enough, unfortunately.